Insurgency in Balochistan: Fifth conflict, 2004–present

-Recent activities
+Recent escalation

 On 16 February 2019, armed men killed two Frontier Corps in Loralai.
-On 17 February 2019, another attack took place on Pakistani security personnel in which four members of the Frontier Corps were killed in the Gardab area of Panjgur District.

-On 15 October 2020, at least 14 security personnel were killed in the first incident after a convoy of state-run Oil & Gas Development Company (OGDCL) was attacked on the coastal highway in Balochistan's Ormara, Radio Pakistan reported.
+The next day, another attack took place on Pakistani security personnel in which four members of the Frontier Corps were killed in the Gardab area of Panjgur District.
+On 18 April 2019, a bus travelling from Gwadar to Karachi was ambushed near Ormara.
+14 personnel from the Pakistan Navy and Pakistani Coast Guards were killed.
+On 15 October 2020, Radio Pakistan reported that at least 14 security personnel were killed after a convoy of state-run Oil & Gas Development Company (OGDCL) was attacked on the coastal highway in Ormara.
 On 27 December, seven soldiers were killed in a gun attack on a Frontier Corps (FC) Balochistan post in Harnai district.

-Through 2020, Pakistan recorded 506 fatalities (69 civilians, 178 SF personnel, and 159 militants), of which Balochistan alone accounted for 215 fatalities (84 civilians, 94 SF personnel, and 37 militants).
+Through 2020, Pakistan recorded 506 fatalities (169 civilians, 178 Security Forces personnel, and 159 militants), of which Balochistan alone accounted for 215 fatalities (84 civilians, 94 SF personnel, and 37 militants).
 The province was a close second only to Khyber Pakhtunkhwa, which recorded 216 fatalities (61 civilians, 57 SF personnel, and 98 militants).

-According to the PIPS report, Balochistan is the second most affected province by Pakistan in 2021.
-The report said that 136 people were killed in 81 terrorist attacks carried out by religious militants and Baloch nationalist organisations in Balochistan last year.
-Of the 81 terrorist attacks in the province in 2021, 71 were carried out by banned nationalist organisations such as the Baloch Liberation Army, Balochistan Liberation Front, Baloch Republican Army and Baloch Republican Guards.
-According to the PIPS report, 95 people were killed in attacks by nationalist organisations.
-In addition, 14 people were killed in five terrorist incidents in Punjab and 13 in six terrorist incidents in Sindh.
+According to the PIPS report, Balochistan is the second-most affected province by Pakistan in 2021.
+The report said that 136 people were killed in 81 terrorist attacks carried out by religious militants and Baloch nationalist organizations in Balochistan the previous year.
+Of the 81 terrorist attacks in the province in 2021, 71 were carried out by banned nationalist organizations such as the Balochistan Liberation Army, the Balochistan Liberation Front, the Baloch Republican Guard, and the Baloch Republican Army.
 Militants carried out a total of six attacks in January 2022, in which 17 people were killed, most of whom were security forces (14 security forces; 3 civilians), and 32 people were injured, most of whom were civilians (26 civilians; 6 security forces).
-On 18 January, at least five people were injured on Tuesday when an improvised explosive device (IED) planted near a railway track in the Mashkaf area of Balochistan's Bolan district.
-On 20 January, at least three people were killed and over 20 others injured by a bombing in Anarkali Bazaar, Lahore.
-Spokesperson of the Baloch Nationalist Army, claimed responsibility for this attack and said that it targeted bank employees.
-On 25 January, militants stormed a check post belonging to Pakistani military in the Sabdan area of Dasht, Kech District in Balochistan killing at least 10 security personnel and injuring 3 others.
-The clash lasted for five hours in which militants also suffered several casualties.
-The militants also seized weapons that were present in the check post.
-On 28 January, at least four people were killed and 10 others were injured in a blast in Mat area of Sui in Balochistan's Dera Bugti district.
-Balochistan Awami Party (BAP) leader Sarfraz Bugti claimed that "Baloch Republican Army terrorists" were behind the attack.
-On 30 January, 17 people, including two policemen, were injured in a grenade attack in Dera Allahyar town of Jaffarabad district.